 Two of the Greiffenhagen illustrations from the serial

 I do not own the serialization of this novel in THE POPULAR MAGAZINE.
-The first three covers shown below all depict AYESHA, by different authors.
+The first three covers shown below all depict AYESHA, by different artists.

 Copies of the British first edition, pictured below.
 None are mine, though I do own a copy.